-The President’s Scholarship is awarded to incoming students on the basis of their composite ACT or SAT score.
+The Presidential Scholarship is awarded to incoming students on the basis of their composite test score and high school GPA.
 Students transferring to The King’s College are also eligible for the Presidential Scholarship based on their cumulative college GPA and number of credit hours completed.
 Students are required to remain in academic “Good Standing” in order to maintain their President’s Scholarship.
 All students are automatically considered for this scholarship.
 No separate application is required.

 The King’s Grant is awarded to students who demonstrate need.
 Students must complete the Free Application for Federal Student Aid (FAFSA) to be considered for this grant.
 The King’s Grant is awarded at the discretion of the Office of Financial Aid.
 The grant is reevaluated each year the FAFSA is completed.

-Impact 360 Institute's Gap Year is an academic gap year experience with the mission of equipping members of future generations to become Christ-centered servant leaders.
-Every student that completes the one year program will be eligible for a $2,000 per year scholarship.
-Scholarships will be awarded in January.
+Impact 360 Institute’s Gap Year is an academic gap year experience with the mission of equipping members of future generations to become Christ-centered servant leaders.
+Every student that completes the one-year program will be guaranteed a minimum of $18,000 per year in scholarship funds.

 The King’s College has an affiliation with Tuition Management Systems (TMS), which provides our students and families with a no-interest, monthly payment plan.
 You pay only a small enrollment fee to participate in the program.
 Visit our TMS Gateway for more information.

 Federal Direct Loan Programs

 By completing the FAFSA , students are automatically eligible to take out loans in their name through the Direct Stafford Loan Program .
 All students are pre-approved, and no credit check is required.
 Students with financial need may receive a portion of their Stafford Loan as a Subsidized Loan.

 Parents of students who have completed the FAFSA are eligible to apply for the Direct Parent PLUS Loan, which can cover the entire Cost of Attendance minus any financial aid their student receives.
 A credit check is required.